 - If I am wearing any makeup, I will double cleanse, first with this oil cleanser, then with this charcoal bar.
 If I am not wearing makeup I will just use the charcoal bar

-- Then I tone my skin with this salicylic acid toner
+- Then I hydrate my skin with this hydrating essence

 - Then apply the Countercontrol All Over Acne Treatment

 - Then apply the Countermatch Serum